USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_readWQP.md

 title(main="Everglade Sites")
 points(x=siteInfo$dec_lon_va,
        y=siteInfo$dec_lat_va)
+# Add a rectangle to see where your original query bounding box in relation to sites
+rect(-81.70, 25.08, -80.30, 26.51, col = NA, border = 'red')
 ```

 <img src='../static/dataRetrieval-readWQP/unnamed-chunk-4-1.png'/ title='Map of NWIS Everglade sites'/ alt='A map of NWIS site locations in the Everglades'/>